 Internal audit on-going throughout the year by Derry City Council.
-During 2011/12 a satisfactory Audit Report was received.
+During 2012/13 the internal audit report provided a satisfactory level of assurance that system objectives will be achieved by the controls in place over the NWRWMG.

 other explicit review/assurance mechanisms